Ash Scattering Ceremony

 Scattering Ashes - NYC

 For families who have chosen cremation for a loved one, the next decision involves what to do with the remains.
-Some choose to keep the cremated remains in their home, have them placed in a columbarium niche at a local cemetery, or scatter the ashes in a meaningful place.
+Some choose to keep the cremated remains in their home, have them placed in a columbarium niche at a local cemetery, or having a scattering ashes ceremony in a meaningful place.

 Ash Scattering Ceremony

 Cremation provides families with more time to arrange where and how to scatter the ashes.
-While there is no policing agency overseeing scattering, there are some basics you should know:
+While there is no policing agency overseeing scattering ashes in NYC, there are some basics you should know:

 How to Scatter Ashes